-The registrar will code in the student information system to inform the ESOL contact when a student registers that answered "yes" to one of the HLS questions.
+The registrar will inform the ESOL contact when a student registers that answered "yes" to one of the HLS questions.
 The ESOL contact administers the IPT aural/oral assessment within 20 school days from the time of student entry.
-When a student is not tested within 20 days, the ESOL office is contacted, and a notification of assessment delay is sent home with reason for the delay and in the student's native language when feasible.
+When a student is not tested within 20 days, the ESOL office is contacted and a notification of assessment delay is sent home with reason for the delay and in the student's native language when feasible.